-To support, encourage and facilitate, where feasible, the development and enhancement of recreational opportunities and other imperative community services for Town residents.

-- Policy (a) The Zoning Bylaw will contain a community service district to provide for a wide range of community service and other compatible uses. - Policy (b) Zone the areas shown as "Community Service" on the Future Land Use Concept for community service and compatible development. - Policy (c) Consult with the Sun West School Division No. 207 to ensure that any requirements for new schools have been satisfactorily addressed in the proposed subdivision plan before supporting any major subdivision applications for new residential development,.
+- Objective 1.
+To support, encourage and facilitate, where feasible, the development and enhancement of recreational opportunities and other imperative community services for Town residents. - Policy a.
+The Zoning Bylaw will contain a community service district to provide for a wide range of community service and other compatible uses. - Policy b.
+Zone the areas shown as "Community Service" on the Future Land Use Concept for community service and compatible development.